bcgov/MOH-AOP-OOP/doc/RUNBOOK.md

 ## Additional Components

 The work done on the `spa-env-server` component can be leveraged for the remanding components of this project.
-For example, to apply them to the `MyGovBC-MSP-Service` component the following steps will help:
+For example, to apply them to the `msp-service` component the following steps will help:

 1) Copy the `gulpfile.js` with the build tasks;
 2) Install the packages with `npm -i -D NAME` that are located at the top of the gulpfile in the `require` lines.